 Project Overview

-The Montana Department of Transportation (MDT), in partnership with the City of Great Falls, has contracted Sanderson Stewart to plan and design the reconstruction of Watson Coulee Road.
-This project is a joint effort between the City of Great Falls and MDT, nominated through the local Transportation Improvement Program (TIP) process.
-This project reflects MDT and the City’s proactive approach to growth and their desire to prepare for the future.
+The Montana Department of Transportation (MDT), in partnership with Sanbell (formerly Sanderson Stewart) and the City of Great Falls, is advancing the Watson Coulee Road Reconstruction project.
+This project was nominated through the local Transportation Improvement Program (TIP) process and reflects a proactive approach to managing growth and planning for long-term transportation needs.

-The project will reconstruct Watson Coulee Road from Vaughn Road to the NW Bypass, replacing deteriorating pavement and installing upgraded storm drains, ADA-compliant curb ramps, and sidewalks.
-A roundabout is proposed at the intersection of Watson Coulee Road and Vaughn Road.
+The project will reconstruct Watson Coulee Road from Vaughn Road to the NW Bypass, replacing deteriorating pavement and adding upgraded storm drains, Americans with Disabilities Act (ADA)-compliant curb ramps, and sidewalks.
+A single-lane roundabout has been selected for the intersection of Watson Coulee Road and Vaughn Road.

 Watson Coulee Road Reconstruction